-What is browser compatibility?
+what is browser compatibility?

-Browser compatibility means that your website can be ‘translated’ effectively via that browser or operating system, such that it can be accessed by and is fully functional for a user.
+Browser compatibility means that your website can be ‘translated’ effectively via a particular browser or operating system, such that it can be accessed by and is fully functional for a user.
 A site may behave perfectly in one browser but still have issues and errors in others.
 A good site is cross-browser compatible, such that it works on all, or the majority of, browsers (including any mobile/tablet versions), with consistent layout and features.

-Why is browser compatibility important?
+why is browser compatibility important?

 If your site is incompatible with a particular browser, people using that browser will have a frustrating experience and may choose to exit before completing purchases or engaging with information.
 Such user experience problems can massively affect your bottom line – 88% of online consumers say they’re less likely to return to a site after a bad experience.